The Lynx Family

 The Lynx Family is quite distinctive.
 All four members have tufted ears and bobbed tails.
 It can sometimes be hard to tell them apart.

-Their lifestyle is also quite similar.
+The four cats have a similar lifestyle.
 All like to hunt smaller mammals, such as rabbits or hares, it is only the Eurasian Lynx that opts for larger prey, going after small deer from time to time.

 The lynx family is exclusive to the northern hemisphere.
 Each member has a distinct primary habitat, for which it is quite specialized.
 However they don’t stay exclusively withing any one habitat, with the exception of the Iberian Lynx.